The Hope Project

 Early Learning (18 mos–6 yrs)

 Small Steps Nurturing Center provides early childhood education to economically at-risk children living in the inner-city of Houston, specifically at two schools in the Fifth Ward and Gulfton communities.
-As we move into our eleventh year this fall with Small Steps, we are proud to be a collaborative partner as we share the belief that all students are deserving of art, regardless of their socioeconomic status.
+In our eleventh year of partnership with Small Steps, we are proud to share the belief that all students are deserving of art, regardless of their socioeconomic status.
 We serve all students ages 2-6 with creative movement classes.

 Elementary (pre-K–5th grades)

-Clemente Martinez Elementary School (Houston ISD) is a five-year community partner and serves a predominately Hispanic and African American student body, with 100% from economically disadvantaged homes.
-Every Wednesday during the school year, 10 weeks in the fall and 10 in the spring, all students receive an arts class in music, dance, theater or digital arts.
-From 8am to 2pm, 28 arts classes happen!
-And on Mondays, all students receive our creative mindfulness curriculum, where our teacher specialists help students practice self-regulation, impulse control, and problem solving.
+Clemente Martinez Elementary School (Houston ISD) is a six-year community partner and serves a predominately Hispanic and African American student body, with 100% from economically disadvantaged homes.
+Each week during the school year, 10 weeks in the fall and 10 in the spring, all students receive an arts class in music, dance, theater or digital arts.
+And on Tuesdays, all students receive our creative emotional intelligence curriculum, where our teacher specialists help students practice self-regulation, impulse control, and problem solving.

 Middle SchooL (6th–8th Grades)

 Marshall Middle School (Houston ISD), is in the feeder pattern for Clemente Martinez Elementary students.
-Serving a predominately Hispanic and African American student body, with 96% from economically disadvantaged homes, the school is excited to offer their students our photography and sewing/fashion design classes, as well as all 6th graders receive our creative mindfulness classes.
+Serving a predominately Hispanic and African American student body with 96% from economically disadvantaged homes, we provide their students ballet, Indian Dance, photography, and sewing/fashion design classes.
+All 6th & 7th grade students receive our Creative Emotional Intelligence classes.

 ADULT arts CLASSES

-With our vision of “Art for All,” we serve two elderly community partners.
-We add a beautiful component to these arts classes and make them multi-generational, inviting our youth community partners to participate with the seniors:
+With our vision of “Art for All,” we serve two elderly community partners, and often make them multi-generational, inviting our youth community partners to collaborate:

-Brookdale Senior Living Solutions senior citizen residents participate in a weekly drumming class in the fall and spring.
+Brookdale Senior Living Solutions senior citizen residents participate in a weekly drumming class.

-Village of River Oaks senior citizen assisted living residents take part in a monthly drumming and weekly dance class.
-The memory care residents participate in a monthly music class and bi-monthly dance class.
+Village of River Oaks senior citizen memory care residents participate in a monthly music class where they create improvisational music and sing songs from their past.

 Service Learning Schools

-Kinder High School for the Performing and Visual Arts dance students participate in multi-generational classes with Brookdale Senior Living, which culminates in a work performed at the HSPVA Dance Spring Showcase.
-This year a new collaboration takes the 10th grade dancers to Clemente Martinez Elementary where they’ll participate in a 10-week workshop with the 4th and 5th grade modern dance classes.
-The elementary and high school students will then perform together at the 2024 HSPVA Dance Spring Showcase.
+Kinder High School for the Performing and Visual Arts junior and senior dance students visit Clemente Martinez Elementary to participate in a 10-week workshop with the 5th grade modern dance class.
+The elementary and high school students will perform together at the 2025 HSPVA Dance Spring Concert.